wesbos/Cobalt2-Alfred-Theme/readme.md

 Super great theme for [Alfred](http://www.alfredapp.com/).
 Based on the [Cobalt2 theme for Sublime Text](https://github.com/wesbos/cobalt2/).
-Original by Wes Bos, updated by Nicolas Goerlach.
+Original by Wes Bos, updated by Nicolas Goerlach & Joseph Fusco.

 ## Install
 Download this repository and double click on the file that corresponds with your version of Alfred.
 Alfred will automatically install it for you!